-In a letter I wrote to the Prime Minister of Australia, I set out to show that the current Kyoto formula of requiring all nations to reduce emissions by similar percentages is inequitable, and that the only formula that developing nations could agree to is one that sets long-term targets, not according to 1990 emissions but according to current populations.
-The world is now moving towards emission trading schemes mechanisms that rightly set a dollar value on greenhouse emissions, perhaps of the order of \$50 per ton of CO2 equivalent.
+In a letter I wrote to the Prime Minister of Australia, I set out to show that the current Kyoto formula of requiring all nations to reduce emissions by similar percentages is inequitable, and that the only formula that developing nations could agree to is one that sets long-term targets, not according to 1990 emissions but according to current populations.38 The world is now moving towards mechanisms that rightly set a dollar value on greenhouse emissions.
 The emissions that nations are permitted to release under any international agreement will consequently also have a theoretical dollar value, and the only way to fairly distribute this is according to population.